anoobbacker/brilliant-pala/screening-mock/chemistry/021-balanced-equation-coefficients.md

 ---
 # Answer
+## Quick visual reasoning
+- See atoms as Lego pieces.
+- Nitrogen: each NH3 brings 1 N; each NO needs 1 N. So the count of NH3 must match NO. All listed choices already do that.
+- Hydrogen: NH3 carries 3 H each; water bottles hold H only in pairs.
+If you choose an odd number of NH3, you’ll have an odd pile of H marbles that can’t split into pairs.
+So x must be even.
+From the options, x = 4.
+- With 4 NH3, you have 12 H marbles.
+Packing them into pairs gives 6 water bottles.
+So w = 6.
+- Oxygen: On the right, each NO wants 1 O and each H2O wants 1 O. With 4 NO and 6 H2O, that’s 10 O atoms demanded.
+Oxygen comes in as O2 pairs, so we need 5 pairs.
+So y = 5.

+So x = 4, y = 5, z = 4, w = 6 → option 3.

+## Create twists
+- Visual traps to avoid:
+  - Mixing up H2O: the “2” belongs to hydrogen, not oxygen.
+Each water has one oxygen, not two.
+  - Forgetting oxygen arrives as pairs (O2).
+If the right side asks for an odd number of oxygen atoms, you must adjust until it’s even so full O2 pairs can supply it.
+  - Trying x = 5: you’d get 15 hydrogens, which can’t be split into H2O pairs without a leftover H.

+- Same idea, different look:
+  - For fuels like methane burning: match carbon blocks with carbon dioxide one-to-one; pour hydrogen marbles into water bottles two-by-two; then count how many oxygen atoms are needed and convert to O2 pairs.

+- In nature/engineering:
+  - Air’s oxygen travels as O2 pairs; that’s why “even oxygen” thinking works.
+  - Water always groups hydrogen in twos around one oxygen; that’s why hydrogen must be an even total to fit perfectly into waters.
+  - Industrially, ammonia is oxidized to NO and water the same way—first balance N, then pack H into water, then supply O2 pairs.
 ## Start with a real-world picture

 Question: If you “burn” ammonia (NH3) in oxygen, what happens to the atoms?